The DNS bypass makes sure the web page is resolved to a specified domain name or IP address.

 Why use a DNS bypass

-When Uptrends loads a URL into the browser for a Full Page Check, the browser will ask a DNS service on an external server to translate the requested domain name to an IP address.
+When Uptrends loads a URL into the browser for a Full Page Check or a transaction, the browser will ask a DNS service on an external server to translate the requested domain name to an IP address.
 It needs this address for the actual HTTP request.
 An FPC mimics exactly what a normal end user’s browser would do.

 For monitoring or testing purposes, this may not be sufficient.
 What if you still want to use your company’s URL, but need to target a specific server or IP address instead of relying on the regular DNS?